krtffl/krtffl.dev/content/posts/testcontainers.md

     "testing",
     "testcontainers",
 ]
+series = ["testcontainers"]
 toc = true
 +++

-well, it was about time to start writgim some code in this - supposedly - blog that shows how i become a 10x engineer. one might start to think the fastest approach to do it is to stop writing code. no way.
+well, it was about time to start writing some code in this - supposedly - blog that shows how i become a 10x engineer. one might start to think the fastest approach to do it is to stop writing code. no way.

 <!--more-->

-i want to talk about the latest stuff i have been playing with, which turns out to be **[testcontainers](https://testcontainers.com/)**. that is actually quite nice because testcontainers are the real deal. awesome. i used to hate writing integration tests. now i still hate it, but i am fond of testcontainers. i have said it too much in this sentence no? testcontainers. testcontainers.
+i want to talk about the latest stuff i have been playing with, which turns out to be **[testcontainers](https://testcontainers.com/)**. that is actually quite nice because testcontainers are the real deal. awesome.

+i (used to) hate writing integration tests. now i still hate it - in case you hadn't notice the parenthesis - but i am fond of testcontainers.

+have i said it too much in this last few sentences? testcontainers.

+testcontainers.

 i feel like andy on his birthday party when he got his buzz lightyear - now it would be awesome to add a picture to illustrate the phrase, that is something people like when reading stuff right? sadly i don't think i can stick up a frame of a pixar movie in here. you'll have to imagine it. i mean, everyone has seen toy story multiple times so it won't be hard.